Wichita on the Cheap

 • Get creative with homemade decorations using materials like paper, string lights, or even recycled items.
 It’s a fun and inexpensive way to set a festive atmosphere.

-• Instead of going to a crowded venue, countdown to the New Year at home with close friends or family.
+• Instead of going to a crowded venue, count down to the New Year at home with close friends or family.
 You can watch the countdown on TV and celebrate in a cozy setting.
 Don’t forget to get out your pots and pans to bang on at Midnight.

 • Make a time capsule in a shoe box, then hide it until next year.